soarbear/Binance_triangle_arbitrage_bot/README.md

 4. itchat(wechat push)
 # Disclaimer:
 This bot is intended to be a Proof-of-concept.<br>
-The developer will not be responsible for Any losses that are made are as a result of using or referring to the bot.<br>
+The developer will not be responsible for Any losses made by using or referring to the bot.<br>
-Understand the risks involved, using or referring to the bot on your own responsibility.<br>
+Understand the risks involved, using or referring to the bot on your own responsibility.<br><br>
 On expirience of severial days, triangle arbitrage bot does not make profit for you as the market prices change too rapidly to exhange coins according to scheduled plan.